A look at the CV of a quality, Filipino Accountant

 Brian is an exceptional accountant and don’t tell him we told you this, but… He is one of many great accountants available to businesses like yours!

 Skills and qualifications.
 Accountancy is one of the top University courses in the Philippines.
 Each year, 7000 to 8000 new Certified Public Accountants (CPAs) are added to the roster of the Professional Regulatory Board of Accountancy.
 Based on their records, there are 188,203 CPAs in the Philippines as of 2018.
 Filipino CPAs can also become associate members of the Australian CPA.
 The two CPA associations signed a member pathway agreement in November 2015, facilitating the certification of Filipino financial professionals.

-The presence of major Australian accounting firms in the Philippines has helped create a strong talent pool of pre-trained and experienced resources.
+The presence of major accounting firms in the Philippines has helped create a strong talent pool of pre-trained and experienced resources.
 Among the most notable companies are Deloitte Touche Tohmatsu (Philippine affiliate: Manabat Delgado Amper & Co), Pricewaterhouse Coopers (Philippine affiliate: Isla Lipana & Co.), KPMG (Philippine affiliate: Manabat Sanagustin & Co.) and Ernst & Young Philippines.
-This has made local accountants well-versed in Australian taxation and accounting standards, procedures, regulations and systems.
+This has made local accountants well-versed in international taxation and accounting standards, procedures, regulations and systems.

 Tech Savvy and adaptable.
 A strong affinity to the Western culture makes it easy for Filipinos to adjust and adapt to the “Aussie way” of doing things.
-The country is highly urbanised and the professionals are tech-savvy.
+The country is highly urbanized and the professionals are tech-savvy.
 They are conversant with technological advancements like cloud computing, business analytics software and business intelligence solutions.

 The fact that Filipinos have neutral accents is a bonus!